 Making – whether it’s a Rolls-Royce, a sterling silver pen, or extruded plastic furniture pieces – is a multisensory experience.
-The Sound of Craftsmanship explores the sonic cues, inspirations and wares of expert makers.
+In appreciation of overt creativity and meticulous craftsmanship, KEF partners with London Craft Week to bring you Sound of Craftsmanship.
+This inspiring series of stories explore the sonic cues, inspirations and wares of expert makers.

 Rolls-Royce has a signature brand sound: silence.
 But, a very particular silence.
 We meet Dave Monks, engineer, who uses some unexpected sounds to fine-tune the experience behind the wheel.